 What’s the Cost of a Silicone Roof Coating System?

-Summary: A roof coating system is likely to cost $4 – $8 per square foot.
-With increased material costs, gas prices, labor shortages, etc., the cost today (March 2023) is likely double what it used to be a year ago.
+Summary: A roof coating system will likely cost $4 – $8 per square foot.
+With increased material costs, gas prices, labor shortages, etc., the cost today (April 2023) is likely double what it used to be a year ago.
 This is a very volatile time.
 The cost of silicone changes on a daily basis.

 One of the most important questions we get when looking at roofing projects is, “What will this cost me?”
 Our sales team works with property owners and facility managers to keep their buildings dry and safe…within their budget.